RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 |currency status||public debt||budget balance|

 From an economic point of view, the only thing the Euro succeeded in was to window dress Inflation.
 If you still believe Inflation is good, see how little a Waiter's salary (mi salario de camarero) has gone up.
-Clearly not enough to cover for the higher cost of life.
+Clearly not enough to cover for the higher cost of living.
 Inflation is theft in daylight by the Authorities...The irony is that as a consequence, we are ALL getting poorer.
-Those countries with the highest taxes, largest debt and biggest budget deficits have the highest unemployment rates and the weakest economies!
+Those countries with the highest taxes, the largest debt, and biggest budget deficits have the highest unemployment rates and the weakest economies!

 The video clip clearly proofs the EU is a Marxist invention and structure where politicians just bypass the will of the people, deny referendums (26 States were denied a referendum) and push through their will using back doors -